OttoKorhonen/K-trainee/README.md

 >pip3 install Flask

 ### How to run this program?
 To run this program, open terminal and navigate to the directory where you have set the program folder.
 In the program folder you will find app.py file.
-To start the server type in the terminal
+To start the server type in the terminal:

 >flask run